Turns out money doesn’t just buy a glamorous vacation in the Caribbean or a killer suite in Quebec – it can buy residency too.

 For US passport holders, for example, a second passport might come in handy if an American is traveling to an unstable country or desires to live and work in Europe.

-"Many find it frustrating that America taxes its citizens even if the person lives abroad, making it one of only two countries to do so," says Katz.
+“Many find it frustrating that America taxes its citizens even if the person lives abroad, making it one of only two countries to do so,” said Katz.
+(Etrirea is the other one.)

 “Taking on an alternate citizenship allows you to give up American citizenship and stop paying taxes.”